benedictekh/programvarearkitektur/README.md

 ### 1.3 Running the project <br>

 You can either run on an andoid device or on the emulator in Andorid Studio.
 You can set up two of these devices on your computer, or have one on the computer and run the game simontaniously on your android phone.
 The app runs faster on your phone, so we reccomend this if you have an android phone.
-To play multiplayer and see the highscore list, which is online, you need to have internet. <br/>
+To play multiplayer and see the highscore list, which is online, you need to be connected to internet. <br/>

 #### Andorid Device

-Running on Android device: Connect your device to your computer with USB, enable needed permissions, see the documentation [here](https://developer.android.com/training/basics/firstapp/running-app), and select your android device in “Connected devices”.
+Running on Android device: Enable needed permissions for your phone, see the documentation [here](https://developer.android.com/training/basics/firstapp/running-app).
+Connect your device to your computer with USB, and select your android device in “Connected devices”.

 #### Andorid Emulator
 Click on “Tools” in Android Studio and open the AVD manager to add a new virtual device.
 We recommend using Pixel 3a.
 When selecting system image make sure ABI is set to x86.
 When verifying configurations make sure startup orientation is set to landscape and set graphics to “Software - GLES 2.0”.